 Really you don't need to chop all the bits to the same size but it is a good idea to add the softer herbs near the end of the process.
 If making larger quantities consider using a pressure-cooker.

-This afternoon I am making a chicken curry that calls for a cup of water; far better is making vegetable stock from scraps.
+This afternoon I am cooking a chicken curry that calls for a cup of water; far better is making vegetable stock from scraps.

 What is a lignan is a subject that every woman should be up on; these phytonutrients halve the chance of getting a malignant breast tumour.
 To get them you have to use the pulp of vegetables too.

 Of course making vegetable stock from scraps is really just a bouquet garni; a bundle of fresh herbs tied together and then added to soups and stews[1].
-We like to use up all our bits and bobs; there's much good nutrition that we once tossed to the garbage.
+We like to use up all our bits and bobs; there's much good nutrition to be had that we once tossed to the garbage.

 It is little wonder we are so sickly.
 Insufficient magnesium, too little calcium and not nearly enough lutein are absolutely typical of those in Western society.
 The ramifications are simply unimaginable.

 We follow the Blue Zone philosophy.
 Spend your days nurturing and preparing your own food; or many times those hours consulting doctors and pharmacists.
-Would you too not like to be full of energy and joy at ninety, sipping tea under those trees you once planted; and watching the great-grandchildren growing up?
+Would you too not like to be full of energy and joy at ninety, sipping tea under the trees you once planted?
+Watching the great-grandchildren growing up is our desire.

 Blue Zone longevity is for all who will take the time to live mindfully and actively; beware the couch and the computer stool.

-It's interesting that there is twice as much nitrate in the stalks of spinach and kale; they used to get tossed.
-It is the compound that helps the great vessels to relax and lower blood pressure.
+It's interesting that there is twice as much organic nitrate in the stalks of spinach and kale; they used to get tossed.
+Along with potassium salts it is the compound that helps the great vessels to relax and lower blood pressure.

-Now they go into making vegetable stalks from scraps.
+Now they go into making vegetable stock from scraps.

 When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.